How to Find and Choose a Washington Mesothelioma Lawyer

 • $81.5 Million: In 2021 the state’s Supreme Court reinstated a 2017 jury verdict for the family of Jerry Coogan.
 This was the largest asbestos verdict in the state at the time.
 Coogan had worked as an excavator operating construction equipment such as backhoes and cranes and died of mesothelioma.

 • $13.4 Million: A Washington jury awarded Raymond Budd more than $13 million after he developed mesothelioma.
-He’d worked in drywall and used asbestos products such as Kaiser Gypsum’s joint compound.
+He’d worked with drywall and used asbestos products such as Kaiser Gypsum’s joint compound.
 It’s the highest verdict in King County.
 Judge John Ruhl denied appeals and challenges to the verdict.
-Budd reportedly settled with other defendants for $75,000.
+Budd reportedly settled with other defendants for an additional $75,000.

-Most claims end in but there have been historic jury verdicts in Washington.
-Many have resulted in millions of dollars in mesothelioma compensation
+Most claims are settled, but there have been historic jury verdicts in Washington.
+Many settlements have resulted in millions of dollars in mesothelioma compensation

-Mesothelioma settlements can vary between $1 million to $2 million.
-Asbestos verdicts typically average between $5 million and $20.7 million.
+Mesothelioma settlements can range from $1 million to $2 million.
+The national average asbestos lawsuit trial verdict is $20.7 million, according to Mealey’s.
 Because each case is unique, it’s important to consult an experienced asbestos attorney.

 Asbestos Exposure in Washington

-Two asbestos mines operated in Washington, including an amphibole asbestos mine near Lyman in Skagit County and a mine near Alta Lake in Okanogan County.
+An amphibole asbestos mine near Lyman in Skagit County and a mine near Alta Lake in Okanogan County both operated in Washington.
 Asbestos in and around Swift Creek and the Sumas River in Whatcom County poses a threat during flooding events and droughts.

 • Alcoa Aluminum Plant